Rico0319/FE-NLP/NLP_NEW/README.md

 1. **Large filings**: ~400 filings (11.5%) have MD&A sections >300KB.
 These are primarily utility companies (AEP, EXC, ETR, SO) and financial firms (JPM, AIG) with extensive regulatory disclosures.
 These are legitimate, not extraction errors.
 2. **Very small filings**: ~4 filings have MD&A <5KB.
 These may be shell companies or filings with minimal MD&A sections.
 Worth reviewing individually.
-3. **Data file size**: The sentence-level master file is 1.1GB.
-Not suitable for git.
-Use symlinks or copy as needed.